 “The time spent in quality recess allows children to recover from the school schedule in an unstructured way that allows them to continue traditional indoor classroom lessons with renewed attention. […] distributing children’s efforts between structured and unstructured tasks proves beneficial.”

-There are plenty of arguments against play based learning.
+There are plenty of arguments against unstructured play for learners.
 So, here are the main limitations of unstructured play:

 7. It may not Lead to Learning